marcusmarinhob/html/README.md

-# Welcome to my HTML Repository!
+# Welcome to my HTML, CSS and JavaScript Repository!

 ![Imagem de versionamento](./html.png)

-This repository was created to insert Operating Systems codes.
+This repository was created to insert HTML, CSS and JavaScript codes.
 #HTML #CSS #JavaScript